UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/lesson03.rst

         uid = 'bwinkle678'
         assert main.search_user(uid, uc).user_id == uid

-If you don't have code to read and validate the output, then it's tricker -- you could open the file and validate the contents directly.
+If you don't have code to read and validate the output, then it's trickier -- you could open the file and validate the contents directly.

 Or, perhaps niftier, you could mock the ``open()`` function so the the file gets written to memory, and you can look at that.